 1. The main floor exhibit "Water: A California Story" explains how San Diego sources it’s water from the Colorado River, and future conservation challenges in this region.

 2. The second level has a "Coast to Cactus" exhibit on California’s incredibly bio-diverse region, with examples of flora, fauna and habitats across it’s beautiful beaches, mountains and deserts.

 3. "Fossil Mysteries" has an impressive collection of 75 million year old prehistoric dinosaur fossils, from San Diego County.
 There's lot’s of exhibits to touch and interact with on this exhibition on the second level.

 4. The third floor has an animal skull collection, with snakes, rabbits, birds, lizards, rhinoceros and big horned sheep.

 5. Every floor of the Natural History Museum has a stunning collection of Hidden Gems just near the elevators.
 Be dazzled by the brilliant colors of azurite, topaz and emerald.

-Natural History Museum San Diego
+10 BEST Attractions at Natural History Museum San Diego

 Know before you go

 - Address: 1788 El Prado, Balboa Park, San Diego, CA 92101.